-What the structural imaging procedures do not provide is detailed information about how a brain is actually working.
-This is where functional brain imaging comes in.
+Functional brain imaging looks at how your brain works.
 This type of advanced camera technology is utilized to see how a brain functions by assessing the blood flow and activity in the brain.

-There are a few different types of cameras and procedures that are used to do this imaging, and two of them are:
+There are a few different types of cameras and procedures that are used to do this imaging, including:

 Both modalities provide a lot of detailed information about how well the various areas of the brain work, but there are some big differences in the way they can do this.